Logo Voyage

 Sleep

 While the Swedish and Norwegian hut systems provide beds and basic shelter, they are often spaced more than a day's walk apart.
 A high-quality four-season tent is mandatory, as it provides the flexibility to stop when exhausted or when weather turns foul.
-Most hikers use a synthetic or down sleeping bag with a comfort rating of at least -5°C, even in summer.
-Wild camping is permitted (and encouraged) under the "Right of Public Access" (Allemansrätten), provided you leave no trace.
+Most hikers use a synthetic or down sleeping bag with a comfort rating of at least −5 °C (23 °F), even in summer.
+Wild camping is permitted – and encouraged – under Allemansrätten ("Right of Public Access"), provided you leave no trace.
 Electricity is non-existent between huts, so bring a high-capacity power bank or a portable solar panel.

 Climate

 The Arctic summer is short and unpredictable.
-Expect temperatures to range from 20°C during sunny days to near freezing at night.
+Expect temperatures to range from 20 °C (70 °F) during sunny days to near freezing at night.
 Snow can fall in any month, and high winds are common on the plateaus.
-The route is generally only walkable from late June to mid-September; outside of these months, the trail is buried under snow, requiring skis and specialized winter survival skills.
-Mosquitoes and biting flies are prevalent in July, so a head net and repellent are highly recommended.
+The route is generally only walkable from late June to mid-September; outside of these months, the trail is buried under snow, requiring skis and specialised winter survival skills.
+Mosquitoes and biting flies are prevalent in July, so covering clothes, a head net and repellent are highly recommended.

 See Hiking in the Nordic countries.